ACDguide/Governance/_sources/publish/publish-options.md

 # Publishing options
 Once the data is created and ready for publication, **where** can it be published?

-One of the main factors is what services are available, this is largely determined by the researcher's institution and/or organization.
+One of the main factors is what services are available, which is largely determined by the researcher's institution and/or organisation.
-Another important consideration is the kind of data, depending on format, size etc. using a public repository might be suitable and at time easier.
+Another important consideration is the kind of data, depending on format, size etc.
-In some cases, depending on the dataset, using a public repository is suitable and often the easiest option. ori On the other end of the scale, some data could be produced on purpouse or simply be suitable to contribute to a large-scale project that has its own publishing procedure established.
+In some cases, depending on the dataset, using a public repository is suitable and often the easiest option.
+On the other end of the scale, some data could be produced on purpose or simply be suitable to contribute to a large-scale project that has its own publishing procedure established.
-Here we are covering the most common use cases for our community.
+The most common use cases for our community are covered here.

 ::::{tab-set}
 :::{tab-item} BoM